kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 your dissertation or thesis in that it draws together various professional experiences into a cohesive narrative.
-But beyond your dissertation or thesis, the application argues how your experiences form a foundation for generating future value for the institution in the ways that matter for the particular job.
+But beyond your dissertation or thesis, the application argues how your experiences form a foundation for generating future value for the institution in the ways that matter to the particular job.

-An effective faculty job application explicitly positions the candidate as well-prepared to generate value in the most relevant ways for the job.
-This often requires additional research on the applicant's part.
-An argument involves three parts.
+An effective faculty job application is an argument that explicitly positions the candidate as well-prepared to generate value in the most relevant ways for the job.
+One way to structure this argument is to break it down into three parts.

-1. Identifying a central challenge or problem of concern for the job.
+1. Identify a central challenge or problem of concern for the job.
-1. Taking a position informed by personal experiences.
+1. Take a position informed by personal experiences.
-1. Presenting an effective argument for the position.
+1. Present an effective argument for the position.

 In larger departments, the application's audience is the faculty search committee.
 The faculty search committee is primarily composed of a few faculty members within the department.
-They are tasked with reviewing potentially hundreds of applications and creating a shortlist of candidates to invite for further interviews.
+They are tasked with reviewing potentially hundreds of applications and shortlisting candidates to invite for further interviews.

 To this academic audience, effective argumentation involves systematic reasoning and logical presentation of evidence to support a position.
 Don't